ChineseGrammar.app — Chinese grammar rules, examples and AI checker

 What we do not do

-- We do not sell your submitted sentences or email address.
+• We do not sell your submitted sentences or Google account data.

-- We do not store your email address inside analysis logs.
+• We do not store your Google email, OAuth token, or session token inside analysis logs.

 Cookies and identifiers